 - The advisory board facilitates in establishing a dialogue between food allergy patient representatives and other key stakeholders to help all stakeholder groups understand each other’s values, perspectives and needs for research-based information or evidence.

 During the first year of the project, the Advisory Board identified patient needs, preferences and priorities for research-based information and evidence.
-These findings were presented during FARE’s 2017 Research Retreat, held March 31-April 1 in Washington, D.C.
-In the project’s second year, the Advisory Board is disseminating and implementing these research priorities.
+These findings were presented during the Fifth Annual FARE Research Retreat, held March 31-April 1, 2017, in Washington, D.C.
+In the project’s second year, the Advisory Board disseminated and implemented these research priorities through communications including publications in peer-reviewed and non–peer-reviewed journals as well as posters and talks presented at several national and international scientific conferences.
+Shortly before the conclusion of the two-year PCORI grant, representatives from the Advisory Board gave a presentation on the psychological and social impacts of food allergy at the Sixth Annual FARE Research Retreat, held April 13-14, 2018.

 Any questions about the PCORI grant or the work of the Outcomes Research Advisory Board can be emailed to Mary Jane Marchisotto at firstname.lastname@example.org or Annette Christensen at email@example.com.